-Learn about the risk management categories that can be used when setting up rules in our fraud and risk management solution.
+Learn about the risk management categories that can be used when setting up rules in our Fraud Detection solution.

 Address verification service (AVS)

 AVS is widely used in the US, Canada, and UK to verify the billing address provided by the cardholder with the address on file at the issuing bank.

 A decline list is also known as a blocklist.
 It rejects transactions based on four attributes: card, IP address, email, and phone number.
 We manage a global blocklist of cards that have been blocklisted by other Checkout.com merchants, and we block any card that has been blocklisted by at least 3 other merchants.

 A custom list of high-risk countries that helps to prevent transactions to and from more fraud-prone locations.